 14-APR-2012 | caves reopened. |

 Maquoketa Caves are a prehistoric site, several stone tools were found.
-Other interesting features of the park are a natural bridge with an five meter arch and a balancing rock.
+There are 13 caves, but only a few are open for visitors.
+Other interesting features of the park are a natural bridge with a five-meter arch across Raccoon Creek and a balancing rock which weighs 17 t.
+The park is located between the Maquoketa River and the North Forks Maquoketa River, hence the name.

 On 03-JUL-2007 the fall of 15 cm rain caused a flood down Raccoon Creek, which filled Dancehall Cave with 300 tons of silt, rocks, logs and cornstalks.
 The water raised 5 m in a few hours and dropped again 4 m, all in less than a day.
-The cave is the most heavily damaged part of the park, but the flood also may have damaged walkways and retaining structures around the cave.
-The cave is closed and will be cleaned by AmeriCorps members, which may take up to three months.
-It was almost impossible to get any machinery into the cave so took a tremendous amount of manual labor.
+The cave was the most heavily damaged part of the park, but the flood also damaged walkways and retaining structures around the cave.
+The cave was closed and was cleaned by AmeriCorps members, which took several months.
+It was almost impossible to get any machinery into the cave, so it took a tremendous amount of manual labor.

-In 2009 the cave was closed due to the White Nose Syndrome (WNS), a disease of bats, which is probably caused by a fungus.
-In order to protect the bats the cave was closed to avoid the spreading of the fungus by human visitors.
+Only two years later, in 2009, the cave was closed again, due to the White Nose Syndrome (WNS), a disease of bats, which is caused by a fungus.
+To protect the bats, the cave was closed to avoid the spreading of the fungus by human visitors.
 But in 2012 the cave was reopened and a WNS Awareness Program was created which is required for all cave visitors.
 It teaches the cave visitors, how to avoid the spreading of the fungus.

 The longest cave is Dancehall Cave.
 There is a winding path through the cave with a stream on either side.
-The passage is up to 7 meters wide in places and passage height ranges from 1.5 meters to 13 meters.
-Your can stand up in most of the cave except near the three entrances.
+The passage is up to 7 meters wide in places, and the passage height ranges from 1.5 meters to 13 meters.
+You can stand up in most of the cave except near the three entrances.

 Text by Tony Oldham (2003).
 With kind permission.